Didsbury is a suburb in south Manchester and is well served by transport links.

 By rail

-There are frequent local trains from Manchester Piccadilly to to East Didsbury station (usually every 30 minutes).
+There are frequent local trains from Manchester Piccadilly to East Didsbury station (usually every 30 minutes).

 By road